Least Privilege At Work: PEDM and Defense in Depth

 Cyberthreats are many and varied, which means that cybersecurity measures need to be equally varied and agile in order to truly protect your organization.
 To provide such agility, the application of two main principles is required when designing and implementing cybersecurity: Least Privilege and Defense in Depth.

-The Principle of Least Privilege, or POLP, is an easy concept to understand, because it says upfront what it’s all about: Making sure that anyone with access to privileged resources only has privileges to the least amount of resources required to accomplish their tasks.
+The Principle of Least Privilege, or POLP, is an easy concept to understand because it says up front what it’s all about: Making sure that anyone with access to privileged resources only has privileges to the least amount of resources required to accomplish their tasks.
 It also means implementing granular, precise rights rather than catch-all, access-to-everything overarching privileges.
 But although the concept itself is easy to understand, implementing it can be a challenge when it comes to admins and other users who potentially require access to a wide array of privileged resources.

-Though the Principle of Least Privilege is easy to understand, implementing it can be a challenge
+Though the Principle of Least Privilege is easy to understand, implementing it can be a challenge.

 Ensuring that everyone, even admins, can only access the resources to which they are privileged is what lies at the heart of Privileged Access Management (PAM).
-But again, the application of PAM to admins can be complex, owing both to the wide range of tasks that admins need to accomplish and the amount of resources that they might legitimately need to access in order to do so – which is where Defense in Depth comes into play.
+But again, the application of PAM to admins can be complex, owing both to the wide range of tasks that admins need to accomplish and the number of resources that they might legitimately need to access in order to do so – which is where Defense in Depth comes into play.

 Defense in Depth, as a security principle, derives from the fact that applying a single line of defense is simply not enough to ensure security across the complicated structure of modern corporate resources and networks.
 Rather, what is needed are layers of security – an in-depth defense – that can match the complexity of corporate systems.
 Applying a granular approach to PAM can help do exactly that.